socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 * Use a custom-off-the-shelf software package, commercial middleware, or open source software?
 * Can a cloud service or an operating system feature (such as a storage offering or a job scheduler) fulfill the responsibilities?

 Another usage scenario for CRC cards is an interactive workshop or "design thinking" format, sometimes up to a role-playing game: Each participant takes the role of an object/a candidate component (each represented by one CRC card).
 A ball representing business event and/or program control flow then is thrown around to learn about (and design) data flow, message formats, (a)synchrony, etc. The participants record the resulting collaborations and responsibilities on their CRC cards.
-These initial versions can then be put in a collaboration tool for further processing--or <!-- ZIO4STX: PoC does "---" work or do we need to use HTML mdash?
-STX: It depends, two dashes without spaces should work: https://leanpub.com/markua/read#charsub --> serve as graphical notes only, accompanying the textual ones (see [this blog post](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html)) from the workshop.
+These initial versions can then be put in a collaboration tool for further processing--or <!-- note "--" works, HTML mdash too. see https://leanpub.com/markua/read#charsub --> serve as graphical notes only, accompanying the textual ones (see [this blog post](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html)) from the workshop.

 ### Template Structure and Notation(s)

-An annotated template (with teaser questions) is: <!-- ZIO4STX: resolution not greta in PDF.
-STX: I'd suggest to leave the powerpoint-tables as they are right now and try to find a better solution for all of these in a future release. -->
+An annotated template (with teaser questions) is: <!-- resolution not great in PDF. decision: leave the powerpoint tables as they are right now and try to find a better solution for all of these in a future release. -->

 ![CRC Card Notation Explained](/artifact-templates/images/ZIO-CRCCardNotationExplained.png)